UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 Notes:

+So what exactly is machine learning?
+According to Arthur Samuel an American pioneer in the field of computer gaming and artificial intelligence, it is:

+*“A field of study that gives computers the ability to learn without being explicitly programmed.”*

-ML is a different way to think about problem solving
+is a different way to think about problem solving.

 ---